AlinaWan/gag-seed-shop-macro/README.md

 ### 2. Activate UI Navigation
 Press the `\` key **once**.
 - This enables UI navigation.
-- The first item in your hotbar should be highlighted.
 - **If it doesn’t work**, make sure UI navigation is enabled in your game settings.

 ### 3. Adjust Object Count (if needed)